 If you were to look at 10 different websites or blog posts, you might get 10 different combinations of “best mental health apps,” as any “best of” list tends to lean subjective.
 Keep in mind this isn’t a “one size fits all” experience.
 Each app has its pros and cons, strengths and weaknesses, and different price points, so it may take a couple of tries to find the right fit for you.
 That’s where a free trial might be helpful.

 With that said, there are certain situations in which a mental health app should definitely NOT be relied upon.
 If you are having difficulty managing an addiction or having thoughts of self-harm or suicide, then please seek immediate help from a professional.
+These apps are not meant to replace the guidance that can only come from mental health professionals.

 However, when used in conjunction with therapy from a licensed mental health professional, they can be great tools and support to assist in the process of getting to where you want to be.